fujaba/fulibFx/README.md

 });
 ```

-As JavaFX by itself doesn't support the duplication of nodes, the framework implements its own duplication logic in the form of `Duplicator`s.
+As JavaFX by itself doesn't support the duplication of nodes, the framework implements its own duplication logic in the
+form of `Duplicator`s.
 The framework includes duplicators for most of the
 basic JavaFX elements like Buttons, HBoxes, VBoxes and more.
-If you need to duplicate an element which isn't supported by default, you can create a custom `Duplicator` and register it in the `Duplicators` class.
+If you need to duplicate an element which isn't supported
+by default, you can create a custom `Duplicator` and register it in the `Duplicators` class.

+In order to destroy controllers generated by the For-loops, you can use the `dispose()` method of the `For` class or add
+the return value of the `disposable()` method to your list of disposables.

 ## ↘ Call order

-Since the framework differentiates between initialization and rendering, different methods annotated with `@ControllerEvent.onInit` or `@ControllerEvent.onRender` are called at different times.
+Since the framework differentiates between initialization and rendering, different methods annotated
+with `@ControllerEvent.onInit` or `@ControllerEvent.onRender` are called at different times.

-The framework has a general rule of **initialization before rendering**, meaning you cannot access most JavaFX elements (for example nodes defined in an FXML file) in the init methods as the elements aren't loaded before the rendering.
+The framework has a general rule of **initialization before rendering**, meaning you cannot access most JavaFX
+elements (for example nodes defined in an FXML file) in the init methods as the elements aren't loaded before the
+rendering.

 When using sub-controllers or For-Loops, the order of operations is a bit more complex.
-At first the main controller will be initialized.
-After the controller has been initialized, all sub-controllers will be loaded and therefore initialized.
+At first the main controller
+will be initialized.
+After the controller has been initialized, all sub-controllers will be loaded and therefore
+initialized.
 This will happen recursively until a sub-controller doesn't have any sub-controllers.
-After that, the sub-controllers will be rendered, going back up to the main controller.
-The main controller will be rendered, after all the sub-controllers have been rendered.
+After that, the
+sub-controllers will be rendered, going back up to the main controller.
+The main controller will be rendered, after all
+the sub-controllers have been rendered.

-If a For-Loop is defined in a method annotated with `@Controller.onRender` in any (sub-)controller, the `@Controller.onRender` will (obviously) be called first.
-After that, the `Initializer` of the for-Controller will be called and then the for-controller will be initialized and then rendered.
+If a For-Loop is defined in a method annotated with `@Controller.onRender` in any (sub-)controller,
+the `@Controller.onRender` will (obviously) be called first.
+After that, the `Initializer` of the for-Controller will be
+called and then the for-controller will be initialized and then rendered.

 #### Example

 ```java

 @Controller()
 public class Controller {